HYF-Class22/group1-hyf-rebuild/planning/retrospective.md

   fully;
 - Suggesting a working plan that covers every aspect of the project;
 - Sticking to the schedule tightly and executing each task to its due time;
-- Informing team members on any changes, progress and suggestions either on GitHub or via Slack;
+- Informing team members of any changes, progress, and suggestions either on GitHub or via Slack;
-- Scheduling regular meetings to assess our progress help a team member or agree on changes;
+- Scheduling regular meetings to assess our progress, help a team member, or agree on changes;
 - Taking the initiative to debug errors;
 - Being proactive to work around problems;
-- Building a healthy work environment where none is a bystander: every contributes immensely;
+- Building a healthy work environment where no one is a bystander: every contributes immensely;

 ## Start Doing